pragmaticivan/nestjs-otel/README.md

 ```

 ## API Metrics with Middleware

+> @deprecated - this will be removed in 8.0 - you should start using the semcov from opentelemetry metrics instead

 | Impl | Otel Metric                         | Prometheus Metric                         | Description                               | Metric Type |
 | ---- | --------------------------------    | ---------------------------------------   | ----------------------------------------- | ----------- |